 - Al Marri & El Hage Law Office

 - Al Thani Law Firm

 - Badri and Salim El Meouchi Law Firm

 - Essa Al Sulaiti Law Firm

 - Sultan Al-Abdulla & Partners

-We are also grateful to the College of Law at Hamad Bin Khalifa University whose students, with the kind permission of the Dean of the College of Law, are available to provide research support to our volunteer lawyers where required.
+We are also grateful to the College of Law at Hamad Bin Khalifa University whose students, with the kind permission of the Dean of the College of Law, provide research support to our volunteer lawyers where required.